Vitols999/QMS-WIKI/DocControlMapDem.md

 ![Alt text](images/DocControlMapDem/maproom7.png)

 _Hillshading_ (1) will overlay the map with a gray shaded relief.
 You can fine tune the contrast of the hillshading with the slider (2). _Slope_ (3) will overlay the map with a color pattern for certain ranges of slopes.
-The patter reflects the ranges defined by the so called [DAV Snow Card](http://www.alpenverein.de/bergsport/sicherheit/skitouren-schneeschuh-sicher-im-schnee/dav-snowcard_aid_10619.html).
+The pattern reflects the ranges defined by the so called [DAV Snow Card](https://www.alpenverein.de/bergsport/sicherheit/winter/snowcard/wie-funktioniert-die-dav-snowcard_aid_34413.html).
 This is a scheme to evaluate the risk of a snow avalanche commonly used in the European Alps.
 It knows 4 grades of risk.
 Use the slider (4) to select the grade.
 You will see the ranges in the legend (5).
 As a result the map will look a bit strange:

 ![Alt text](images/DocControlMapDem/maproom10.png)